 Private investment: three perspectives

-Chinese investments in Russia are few.
-If you deduct investments made on the initiative of governments, there will be very little private investment.
-As the report of the audit company Ernst & Young shows, Chinese investors consider high risks of doing business in Russia and therefore are afraid to come to the Russian market.
-However, there are several promising sectors.
+There are few Chinese investments in Russia.
+When you subtract investments made by governments, there is very little private investment.
+As the report of the auditing company Ernst & Young shows, Chinese investors consider the risks of doing business in Russia high and therefore are afraid to enter the Russian market.
+However, there are still several promising sectors.

 So, the Chinese are invested in the production of cars.
 Over the past few years, automobile plants have been built and built in the European part of Russia (for example, in Karachaevo-Cherkessia, Tatarstan, Kaliningrad region).
 Despite the fact that in 2016 the share of Chinese cars in the Russian market has grown, while it remains low and fluctuates around 3%.
 On the one hand, Chinese cars represent a good value for money.
 On the other hand, they are poorly recognizable in Russia and are still poorly perceived by the Russian consumer.